BirdLife Malta

 BirdLife Malta is Malta's biggest environmental movement.
 The organization's stated aim is to "achieve protection of wild birds, natural habitat and biodiversity".

-BirdLife Malta is also Malta's first environment NGO.
+BirdLife Malta is also Malta's first environmental NGO.
 It was founded in January 1962, and was then known as MOS (Malta Ornithological Society).
 It started off more as a study group, but quickly came to realize that wild birds were in dire need of protection.
-Today Birdlife Malta works to protect bird populations.
+Today, Birdlife Malta works to protect bird populations.

 Malta is a very densely populated small Mediterranean island state, with no truly wild areas left.
 The biggest threats to birds in Malta are habitat destruction (e.g. new roads, building development, hotels, golf courses), disturbance and direct persecution (hunting, trapping).
 Malta has been called "the most savagely bird-hostile place in Europe".